mgharvey/differentiation_speciation/README.md

 - lumped_data_final.txt
 - split_data_final.txt

-Data on population differentiation, species age, and ecological/environmental traits in each species from Smith et al. (2017).
+Data on population differentiation, species age, sampling, and ecological, environmental, morphological, and biogeographic traits in each species from Smith et al. (2017).

 - taxonomy_key.txt

-A key relating species names from our study to those of Jetz et al. (2012).
+A key relating species names from the taxonomies examined in our study to those of the taxonomy in Jetz et al. (2012).

 - Main_text_analyses.R
 - Supplementary_analyses.R